I’m thrilled to share episode #2 of my new Virtual Biz Chats series!

 Krista: Absolutely.
 I’m super excited for us to share your story and just talk about some of your best practices.
 Why you decided to start a virtual business, a little bit about your background and how it impacted your life and your your favorite thing about what you do and what we get to do as virtual business owners, so I’m going to dive right in.
 Bonnie, tell our viewers a little bit about your background and your story and what compelled you to start your business online.

 Bonnie: Okay, I’d love to and I’ll just warn you up front.
 I tend to speak a lot and talk a lot and ramble so if I start doing that, just blink your eyes is that me so I’ll tone it down.
 Okay, so I was in corporate America, working for the same company for 24 years so I started with when I was in college and I ended up starting out doing nothing, just being the intern of the office and made my way all the way up to Vice President of Sales and Marketing and so I worked with them the entire time.
+Many businesses use web design companies to improve their strategy for growth.
 When you hear about job security, I thought I had all the job security in the world.
 The family that owned the company, they called me family, considered me family and I was always exceeding their expectations, exceeding my quotas, exceeding my sales goals and so I just thought, I’ve got all the job security in the world and after 24 years the the owner’s son came in and just decided it’s time to shake things up a little bit.
 He got rid of me and another Vice President and then another Vice President left in a couple weeks after that.
 It was a major shake-up and at that point in life, I was like what can I do?
 This is the only thing that I know how to do.

 It was just internal turmoil because I wasn’t expecting that.
 I’d never made any plans for anything else.
 It was just 100-percent dependent on him.
 So me and another one of the Vice Presidents, we started growing business doing the same thing.
 I just jumped into something that had always done and in the process, I invested pretty much my life savings and so did the other Vice President and quickly we started just filing away and I quickly saw that I was working 60, 70, 80 hours a week.
 I mean I was working all the time.
 Simultaneously I was seeing my friends who were in direct sales and I was like they just went to Mexico for two weeks.
 They got back from Mexico and they went to Italy for two weeks, and here I am busting my butt.
 They’ve only been doing this for a couple years and here I am busting my butt and from from everything that was going on, I knew that with every customer that I obtained, which I had to have customers in order to earn some money back, with every customer I obtained, it was then costing me about 15-20 minutes more a month, so every customer involved time and I just thought, this is gonna be nonstop.
 I mean there’s not an end to this, and and I knew I had to get a lot of customers back to to maintain that lifestyle that I was accustomed to, so for years people have been approaching me about different direct sales and different network marketing companies and I just never had any interest in it, because I thought I had all the job security in the world.
 So finally I just started remembering some of those conversations and I thought I at least need to invest into this and investigate into this.